Before travelling I had a secure, well paid job in an investment bank.

 I think it's only when you move away from home, the people and places you know that you really learn how to stand on your own two feet.
 Whether it's moving away to study, for work or just for the experience, I think everyone who has done it would agree they learned more about themselves in that time away than they had in all the years leading up to it.

 The first time I left home was at the age of 20 when I secured this teaching job in Madrid, shortly after obtaining my TEFL certificate.
+The city of Madrid is the most incredible place to visit, let alone live in!
+I fell head over heels in love with Madrid, and it's a city which will always remain very close to my heart.
 The year I spent teaching English in Spain was one of the best of my life, and I'm going to show you how you can do it too!

 First things first, getting your qualification.